luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ```bash
 arch -x86_64 zsh
 ```
-Also note: env will be inherited in the new zsh session.
+Also note: the environment will be inherited in the new shell session.
 Personally I find it safer to keep two separated terminals.